magentabusiness/magentabusiness.github.io/docs/trendz/guide/predict-next-maintenance-date-of-equipment.md

 ### Prerequisites

-Assembly machines already connected to ThingsBoard via OPC-UA integration and telemetry data is available in ThingsBoard.
+Assembly machines already connected to IoT Hub via OPC-UA integration and telemetry data is available in ThingsBoard.
 You can find more details how to do this in our [connectivity guides](https://thingsboard.io/docs/pe/guides/#AnchorIDConnectYourDevice).
 Equipment reports a lot of useful telemetry data, but for this use case we will use only `capsProduced` telemetry.